Everybody Wants A Piece of the Colonels

 Even after Centre announced its plans to play Tulane, the proponents of the game with Notre Dame simply refused to take "no" for an answer.
 Now they pulled out their biggest gun and enlisted his help.

 Knute Rockne, the Notre Dame coach, was intrigued with Centre.
 The "Rock" desperately wanted to pit his team against the Colonels.
 He felt that if the Irish could meet, and possibly beat, the conqueror of Harvard, it would be a major step in his quest to place Notre Dame at the absolute pinnacle of the football world.

 Certainly, Rockne felt his being willing to make an arduous 750 mile round trip to Danville, Kentucky to personally make the case would impress Centre.
-Certainly, Centre would be swayed by his offer to increase the guarantee.
+Certainly, Centre would be swayed by his offer to increase the guarantee to Centre and reduce the amount the Irish would receive.
 Certainly, Centre would agree, now, to come to Chicago to take on his team.

 Again, the "Advocate" published a short announcement.